MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-attestation.md

 - Minimum TPM 2.0 on devices

-- Physical devices are supported. **Virtual machines can't attest**.
+- Physical devices are supported.

+  > [!NOTE]
+  > Virtual machines can't attest.

 - Attestation with TPM in this feature is during Intune device management enrollment, after the TPM attestation that occurs in Autopilot pre-provision and Shared device mode (SDM).